Fluffernuttersandwich/Smorgasbord/README.md

 ## Requirements & Hardware

 - Hardware capable of running vanilla 7DtD.
 If you can run the base game, you can run this list.
+- Note: The Descent mod requires at least 16GB of System Memory (RAM).
+This is an optional mod (enabled by default).
 - As-is, the list is not overly demanding.
 You may choose to toggle mods that can effect performance for yourself.